vivliostyle/vivliostyle.org/faq.md

 Yes.
 [Vivliostyle Viewer](https://github.com/vivliostyle/vivliostyle.js/tree/master/packages/viewer) and [Vivliostyle Print](https://github.com/vivliostyle/vivliostyle-print) run as an independent program on the client-side browser, and so can be used in combination with server-side programs or other client-side programs even if they are proprietary.

-It is also possible to modify Viviostyle (Viewer/Print) if the modified source code is published.
-However, the AGPL Viviostyle program and the proprietary program that calls it must not share complex data structures.
+It is also possible to modify Vivliostyle(Viewer/Print) if the modified source code is published.
+However, the AGPL Vivliostyleprogram and the proprietary program that calls it must not share complex data structures.

 See (GNU License FAQ):
 - [Can I release a nonfree program that's designed to load a GPL-covered plug-in?](https://www.gnu.org/licenses/gpl-faq.en.html#NFUseGPLPlugins)
 - [I'd like to incorporate GPL-covered software in my proprietary system.
 I have no permission to use that software except what the GPL gives me.
 Can I do this?](https://www.gnu.org/licenses/gpl-faq.en.html#GPLInProprietarySystem)

-### How does Viviostyle Viewer run as an independent program?
+### How does VivliostyleViewer run as an independent program?

 [Vivliostyle Viewer](https://github.com/vivliostyle/vivliostyle.js/tree/master/packages/viewer) consists of its main HTML file and JavaScript libraries linked from it.
 Even if the Vivliostyle Viewer is used in a commercial Web application and is placed on the same Web server as that Web application, it is loaded and runs on the end user's Web browser, so it is clearly separate from the Web application's server-side programs.

 Data such as the URL of the document to be displayed in Vivliostyle Viewer and the display settings are specified as the URL fragment parameters added to the URL of the main HTML file of Vivliostyle Viewer.
-In case that the URL parameters are used to pass data between the Viviostyle program and the front-end program (JavaScript etc.) for a commercial Web application, the two programs need not to be combined, so the Viviostyle Viewer can be treated as an independent program.
+In case that the URL parameters are used to pass data between the Vivliostyleprogram and the front-end program (JavaScript etc.) for a commercial Web application, the two programs need not to be combined, so the VivliostyleViewer can be treated as an independent program.

-### How does Viviostyle Print run as an independent program?
+### How does VivliostylePrint run as an independent program?

 [Vivliostyle Print](https://github.com/vivliostyle/vivliostyle-print) is a JavaScript program that adds a printing feature to Web pages with formatting by Vivliostyle.
 In case that Vivliostyle Print is used from another program such as the front-end side of a commercial Web application, it invokes the main function of the Vivliostyle Print program with parameters and waits for termination.
 A simple return value such as an exit code or number of pages processed may be returned.
 In this way, the two programs do not share a complex data structure or exchange data with each other, so the Vivliostyle Print can be treated as an independent program.